 Continue to Changdeokgung, which was built after Gyeongbokgung.
 This well-preserved Joseon palace comprises a public palace area and a royal family residence.
 It also features a Huwon (secret garden), which permits limited admission each day.
 Be sure to make an online reservation or come early to get the tickets on-site if you want to uncover the secret grounds.

 Sum up your day by visiting Insadong or Namdaemun Market – or both!
 The neighbourhood of Insadong teems with culture and crafts.
 You can start your search for souvenirs such as handicrafts or kitschy keepsakes like magnets, chopsticks and t-shirts.
 If you’re up for a late night, move on to the massive Namdaemun Market, a traditional bazaar that is hectic both day and night.
 Aside from scoring bargains, you can have your fill of handmade knife-cut noodles (kalguksu) and other toothsome delicacies along Kalguksu Alley.

 Discovering the modern & young side of Seoul on day eight

 Your next stop is Hongdae but en-route, you can drop at Ewha Womans University Station to check out the Ewha Womans University Shopping Street; it’s only two stops before Hongik University Station, the entry to Hongdae.
-In case you’re wondering, yes, the neighbourhoods surrounding the Korean universities are chock-full of shopping, entertainment and dining options that cater to the youth culture.
+In case you’re wondering, the neighbourhoods surrounding the Korean universities are chock-full of shopping, entertainment and dining options that cater to youth culture.